Chronic Fatigue Syndrome

-Did you know that Chronic Fatigue Syndrome was originally called Chronic Epstein Barr Syndrome?
+Did you know that Chronic Fatigue Syndrome (CFS) was originally called Chronic Epstein Barr Syndrome?
 It is also commonly referred to as myalgic encephalomyelitis.
 If you have CFS it’s likely that at some point you have has glandular fever (mononucleosis) and the Epstein Barr virus, or fragments of it, are still in your system leading to increased cytokine activity, inflammation, sympathetic nervous system dominance (fight or flight), decreased mitochondrial function, dysbiosis of the gastrointestinal tract and possibly IBS.

 The symptoms of Chronic Fatigue Syndrome include debilitating fatigue (worse for exertion), decreased immune function, cognitive issues such as brain fog and forgetfulness, dysfunction of the endocrine system (hormones), pain, unrefreshed sleep, sleep dysfunction and even autoimmune diseases.